SNAP payment error rates by state

 SNAP recipient counts are approximate estimates based on the most recent USDA FNS participation data.
 All figures are subject to revision as new data becomes available.
 We update this page when USDA FNS releases new official error rate data, typically on an annual cycle.

-Sources: USDA FNS FY 2024 QC Payment Error Rate Reports; USDA FNS FY 2024 SNAP Benefit Allotment Data; One Big Beautiful Bill Act (H.R.
-1, 119th Congress).
+Sources: USDA FNS FY 2024 QC Payment Error Rate Reports; USDA FNS FY 2024 SNAP Benefit Allotment Data; H.R.
+1 (119th Congress), SNAP cost-sharing provisions.

 Get the full SNAP error rate analysis